Perth: Transport

+Air

 Perth is served by Perth Airport in the city's east for regional, domestic and international flights and Jandakot Airport in the city's southern suburbs for general aviation and charter flights.

+Cycling

+Cycling in Perth is common on the roads and paths for recreation, commuting and sport.

+Driving

 Perth has a road network with three freeways—Mitchell, Kwinana and Graham Farmer—and nine metropolitan highways.
 The Northbridge Tunnel, part of the Graham Farmer Freeway, is the only significant road tunnel in Perth.

+Public transport (trains, buses, ferries)

 Perth metropolitan public transport is known as Transperth, and includes trains, buses and ferries, which are provided by the Public Transport Authority.
 Links to rural areas provided by Transwa.
 There are 74 railway stations and 14 bus-only stations on the Transperth network.

 Perth provides zero-fare bus and train trips around the city centre (the "Free Transit Zone"), including four high-frequency CAT bus routes.

 The Indian Pacific passenger rail service connects Perth with Adelaide and Sydney once per week in each direction.
 The Prospector passenger rail service connects Perth with Kalgoorlie via several Wheatbelt towns, while the Australind connects to Bunbury, the MerredinLink connects to Merredin and the AvonLink connects to Northam.

 Rail freight terminates at the Kewdale Rail Terminal, 15 km south-east of the city centre.

+Sea

 Perth's main container and passenger port is at Fremantle, 19 km south-west at the mouth of the Swan River.
 The Fremantle Outer Harbour at Cockburn Sound is one of Australia's major bulk cargo ports.